closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

 everyone and their dog has a design system now.

-As it goes with any component library, our components range from the exceedingly simple (looking at you, `<LineSeparator/>`) to tremendously complex.
-And the component that wins the for sheer lines of code is by far and away our `<Select/>` input.
+As it goes with any component library, our components range from the exceedingly simple (looking at you, `<LineSeparator/>`) to the tremendously complex.
+And the component that wins the prize for sheer lines of code is by far and away our `<Select/>` input.

 Which is fair: re-implementing all the behaviour of the humble `<select>` is no